taw00/dashcore-rpm/README.binaries.md

 And then after the refreshed packages were updated, restart the wallet or `dashd`.
-Please note that for SOME major upgrades, more actions may have to be taken for example, a masternode going from 0.12 to 0.13 requires a masternode restart (protocol change from 70210 to 70213).
-0.13 to 0.14 does not need a masternode restart.
+Please note that for SOME major upgrades, more actions may have to be taken for example, a masternode going from 0.12 to 0.13 required a masternode restart (protocol change from 70210 to 70213).
+0.13 to 0.14 did not need a masternode restart.